ETP graduates are making their mark in the world. They have gone on to:

 Katie Spidalieri '09 is a law student at the Cleveland-Marshall College of Law in Ohio.
 She is an Associate member of the Cleveland State Law Review and looks forward to any scholarly writing experience.
 During the Summer of 2011, Katie worked under Maryland’s Department of Natural Resources for the Critical Area Commission for the Chesapeake and Atlantic Coastal Bays where she got to assist in the process of writing regulations for the state.

 Beth Stein '08 worked for the U.S. Geological Survey/Univ of Arkansas Cooperative, traveling the Mississippi River watershed surveying marsh birds, with a focus on the threatened king rail.
-Beth is currently pursuing a PhD in the remote sensing of forest resources at Virginia Tech.
+Beth is pursuing a PhD in the remote sensing of forest resources at Virginia Tech.

 Peter Swigert '10 worked for The Nature Conservancy both in Montana and in Washington, DC doing wildlife research and geographic information systems (GIS).
 Peter joined the global consulting firm Accenture in 2011, and has since worked on projects for the Department of Homeland Security and the Postal Service.